alcheeee/zed-city-live-chat/README.md

 Features:
 - Mention other users `@chee hello`
-- Global chat (anyone with this script will be able to talk!
+- Global chat (anyone with this script will be able to talk!)
 - Global chat is cached up to 25 messages, though it's acting a bit weird right now -- will fix.
-- "Private" faction chat, factions chats are not cached.
+- "Private" faction chat

 DISCLAIMER:
 I am paying for the server out of pocket, therefore I have set low usage limits.
 If the server gets too loaded it will shut down and users will not be able to use the chat.
 I reserve the right to shut down the server at any point.
 If the developers of Zed City have a problem with this script, please reach out to me on discord.

-It will grab your username and you faction id, send it to my server, and in turn allow to you chat with whoever has the script, as well as your faction.